nemerna/sast-ai-workflow/docs/setup.md

 - **Optional Configuration**:
   - `USE_CRITIQUE_AS_FINAL_RESULTS`: Set to `true` to use critique results for final metrics calculation.

+### Optional - Set Logging Level

+You can set the logging level by setting the environment variable `LOG_LEVEL`.
+Possible values are:

+- `DEBUG` - Shows all messages (most verbose)
+- `INFO` - Shows informational, warning, error, and critical messages
+- `WARNING` - Shows warning, error, and critical messages only
+- `ERROR` - Shows error and critical messages only
+- `CRITICAL` - Shows only critical messages (least verbose)

 ## Usage

 Run the main workflow by executing: